nanako-chung/Intro-to-Web-Design/README.md

-# Topics Covered:
+# Assignment Specifications & Topics Covered:
-This repository contains sample code of a website I built in my Intro to Web Design class.
+This repository contains code for a website I built in my Intro to Web Design class.
+The topics covered in the class include:

 - Computer principles
 - Unix command line